NicoB-UOL/TopicFunder/README.md

 df_step1 <- dplyr::distinct(step1, id, project_id, .keep_all = T)
 ```

--   from this we can construct a one-mode network and write it out as an igraph-object
+-   from this we can construct an one-mode network and write it out as an igraph-object

 ``` r
 # construct network and write out igraph-object